 Learn More About the Benefits of Physical Therapy for Hip and Knee Pain

 If you or a loved one is suffering from a debilitating hip or knee injury, physical therapy can help!
 Our experienced physical therapist has the tools necessary to create a tailor-made treatment plan that will quickly help to reduce your pain and support natural healing without the use of prescription pain medications.
-Contact us at Lee’s Summit, MO center today for more information or to schedule an initial consultation.
+Contact our friendly team online today for more information or to schedule an initial consultation.

 “My time with Hill Pro-Motion not only helped me, but they also made it very enjoyable getting well!
 A big thank you to Dr. Zach Hershberger for helping me to get my strength back after my knee replacement.
 The whole team is very upbeat and caring.
 It’s an amazing environment with an incredible skilled staff.
 Dr. Zack Hershberger is very knowledgeable and caring, and I would definitely recommend him for any rehabilitation.”